glycodynamics/DockingPieTutor/README.md

 ### 4. Compare Docking results from Vina and GlycoTorch Vina

 Open GlycoTorch Vina output files ```Run_1_GTVina.pdbqt``` in PyMOL and visualize the docking poses from Vina, and GlycoTorch.
-The highest raning pose (M1) from GlycoTorch is very close to crystal structure binding mode of GAG, whereas only the 5th ranked docking poses from Vina is close to crystal structure binding mode.
+The highest raning pose (M1) from GlycoTorch is very close to crystal structure binding mode of GAG, whereas only the 5th ranked docking pose from Vina is close to crystal structure binding mode.
 This

 <img width="950" alt="image" src="https://user-images.githubusercontent.com/10772897/228370979-7f82046c-ed39-4831-9af4-afd2c895ba9a.png">

-The sggests that GlycoTorch performed better than Vina in terms of generating docking poses that are close to the crystal structure binding mode of GAG.
+The results suggest that GlycoTorch performed better than Vina in terms of generating docking poses that are close to the crystal structure binding mode of GAG.
 Specifically, the highest ranked pose generated by GlycoTorch (labeled as "M1") was very close to the crystal structure binding mode, while only the 5th ranked pose generated by Vina was close to the crystal structure binding mode.

 It is evident that GlycoTorch Vina may be a more accurate or effective docking program for predicting the binding mode of glycosaminoglycans (GAGs) than Vina.
 However, it is important to note that the performance of different docking programs can vary depending on various factors.
-Therefore, it may be necessary to analyze top few docking poses and using other methods, like molecular dynamics, to further validate the results and confirm the accuracy of the docking predictions.
+Therefore, it may be necessary to analyze the top few docking poses and use other methods, like molecular dynamics, to further validate the results and confirm the accuracy of the docking predictions.

 ### Citations: